evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

 We can think of a simple model for the harmonic oscillator consisting of a box that is attached to the ground with a spring.
 The *k* value in Equation 1 is the *spring constant* which describes the stiffness of the spring.
 The larger the *k* value the harder it is to stretch or compress the spring.

 To make things simple let's assume we are living in an ideal world with no friction.
-Therefore, if we displace the box and let it go it will keep moving back and forth forever.
+Therefore, if we move the box and let it go it will keep wiggling back and forth forever.